kpatel122/sparkpy-web-client/redesign/Docs/index.rst

    #play a talking animation for the character
    sparkpy.SetAnimation(bryceid,"talking1")

    #ask the user a question, keep the question on the screen for 20 seconds
-   sparkpy.Chat(bryce,"What's the captial of france? ",20)
+   sparkpy.Chat(bryceid,"What's the captial of france? ",20)

    #set the input box callback function
    sparkpy.SetInputBoxHandler(ProcessAnswer)